THE SEVEN ESSENTIALS EVERY SELLER SHOULD KNOW

 If financing the new property cannot be avoided then title must be conveyed out of the taxpayers name to a straw person prior to acquiring the new property.
 This will avoid having title to the old property and title to the new property being in the taxpayer’s name at the same time which is a prohibited transaction.
 Although this is an acceptable procedure to the IRS the conveyance to the straw person must be reported as an arm’s length transaction the straw person will then convey title to the ultimate purchase.
 This is an expensive proposition in Florida as Documentary Stamps must be paid on the conveyance to the straw person and then once again on the sale to the ultimate third party purchaser.

 In conclusion, there are countless scenarios involving 1031 exchanges with each and every one being unique with its own set of facts and circumstances.
-If you understand the seven technical requirements set forth above, you clearly understand 95% of all aspects of Section 1031 of the Internal Revenue Code.
-If you have questions, or have facts or circumstances which you are uncertain of, I would greatly encourage you to consult a CPA or an attorney who has experience and is knowledgeable with 1031 tax deferred exchanges.
+If you understand the seven technical requirements set forth above, you clearly understand the basics of Section 1031 of the Internal Revenue Code.
+If you have questions or have facts or circumstances which you are uncertain of, I would greatly encourage you to consult a CPA or an attorney who has the experience and is knowledgeable with 1031 tax-deferred exchanges.